-Process Criteria Board of Directors One of the tools used by the Board t to monitor and improve its performance is an Board Committees is is administered in the form of a formal Individual Directors · · ch member of the Board and where they rate their individual performance and that of the Board as a whole.
+Process Criteria Board of Directors One of the tools used by the Board d to monitor and improve its performance Board Committees is an annual self-assessment exercise.
+This is administered in the form of Individual Directors formal questionnaire that is answered by each member of the Board and where they rate their individual performance and that of the Board as a whole.
 The results are compiled by the Compliance Officer and submitted back to the Board for discussion and appropriate action through the Corporate Secretary.
-This self-assessment survey covers four broad areas of Board p Fulfillment of the Board's Key Responsibilities, Quality of the Board- Relationship, Effectiveness of Board Processes and Meetings, and the of Individual Board Members. nsibilities, Quality of the Board-Management ns are reviewed regularly and administered olders' Meeting).
-An assessment of the Board arveys.
+This self-assessment survey covers four broad areas of Board performance: Fulfillment of the Board's Key Responsibilities, Quality of the Board- Management Relationship, Effectiveness of Board Processes and Meetings, and the Performance of Individual Board Members.
+The self-assessment survey questions are reviewed regularly and administered every May (after the Annual Stockholders' Meeting).
+An assessment of the Board committees will be added in future surveys.
 President and CEO The Board also conducts its annual assessment of the President and CEO's performance in the previous year vs. the set company targets.